aditee-singh/Calculator/Readme.md

 - Enhances readability by adding commas while displaying large numbers.

 - It works fine for specific cases like a negation preceding a number and two operators pressed simultaneously.

+## Instructions

+- Just open the index.html file

  ## Technologies used